Traminette

 Traminette produces solid yields, ranging in studies from 12 to 22 lbs/vine average.

 Traminette wine has been chosen by the Indiana Wine Grape Council as the signature wine of the state.
-The wine is also produced in some regions of Ohio, the Yadkin Valley AVA of North Carolina, the Finger Lakes AVA and Niagara Escarpment AVA of New York, and parts of Virginia, as well as in Pennsylvania and Southern New England.
+The wine is also produced in some regions of Ohio, the Yadkin Valley AVA (American Viticultural Area) of North Carolina, the Outer Coastal Plain AVA of New Jersey, the Shawnee Hills AVA of Illinois, the Finger Lakes AVA and Niagara Escarpment AVA of New York, and parts of Virginia, as well as in Pennsylvania, Michigan, and Southern New England.